Beat together the butter and sugar until creamy and thoroughly mixed.

-Add in the Plain Flour, and Vanilla, and beat again till a dough is formed.
+Add in the plain flour, and vanilla, and beat again until a dough is formed.
 It can be a little crumbly, but it does come together.

 Roll out so it's larger than your largest bowl, and then lightly cut around the bowl, without cutting through the paper.
 Add a smaller bowl to the middle, and cut around that as well, and remove the excess dough.

 If using the shape of a letter, or number, cut out around a stencil lightly, and remove excess dough.